 The total amount needed from the United States is $1.74 billion per year—including $116 million for UNFPA—roughly $1 billion more than we’re currently investing.
 This figure represents our fair share of the total cost of satisfying unmet need worldwide, and it will bring enormous returns for people everywhere.

 Unintended pregnancy leads all too frequently to unsafe abortion.
-Of the 68 million abortions in the developing world each year, nearly half (35 million) are unsafe, and 20 million women are treated for complications as a result.
+Of the 68 million abortions in the developing world each year, half (35 million) are unsafe, and 20 million women are treated for complications as a result.
 Fulfilling unmet need for family planning would reduce these numbers dramatically.

 Real investment in family planning will save the lives of women and children around the world.